Documentation

-The Electromagnetics (EM) solver aims at providing a powerful tool for simulating electromagnetic phenomena in the cloud.
-SimScale’s initial focus is centered around low-frequency domains, which include a major part of electromagnetic devices.
+The Electromagnetics (EM) solver aims to provide a powerful tool for simulating electromagnetic phenomena in the cloud.
+SimScale’s initial focus is centered around static and low-frequency domains along with a steady-state thermal coupling; these solvers help address a major part of electromagnetic devices.

 In regards to electric solvers, SimScale currently provides support for an Electrostatic solver which can be used for the study of electric fields, charges, and their interactions in electrostatic equilibrium and capacitance matrix calculation.